Priority neighbourhoods and flexible tenancies

-Flexible secure tenants, including Priority Neighbourhoods flexible secure tenants, are permitted to transfer to other council properties in the same way as secure lifetime tenants.
-You would need to register a new Homesearch application and successfully bid for another property or be awarded a direct letting.
+Flexible secure tenants are permitted to transfer to other council properties in the same way as secure lifetime tenants.
+You would need to register a new Homesearch application and successfully bid for another property.

 Priority neighbourhoods flexible tenancy and the right to buy

-Flexible secure tenants generally do have the right to buy in the same was as a secure Priority Neighbourhoods flexible tenants will not have the right to buy the leased properties because the council does not have the the right to sell them.
-Priority Neighbourhoods flexible tenants will however build up right to buy years during the flexible secure tenancy period and these will count should you be re-housed into another secure council tenancy.
+Flexible secure tenants of Hull City Council will not have the right to buy the leased properties as the council does not have the the right to sell them.
+You can however build up right to buy years during the flexible secure tenancy period and these will count should you be re-housed into another secure council tenancy.

 Responsibility for repairs

 The council has leased the properties from a private owner and during the lease the council is responsible for repairs and maintenance.
-As a flexible secure tenant you will raise repairs in the same way as any other council tenant and they will be carried out by the council's contractor.
+If you wish to raise a non emergency repair this can be done online via the housing self serve portal -

 For all emergency repairs please raise these by calling 01482 300 300.